awslabs/ec2-spot-workshops/content/blender-rendering-using-batch/batch/job_definition.md

 }
 EoF
 ```

+Let's explore the configuration parameters in the structure:

+- **type**: how the job is going to be run.
+By specifying *container*, we are making the jobs launched using this definition to be run in a Docker container.
+The other possible value is *multinode*, that allows to run single jobs that span multiple EC2 instances.
+With AWS Batch multi-node parallel jobs, you can run large-scale, tightly coupled, high performance computing applications.
+That type of job is not supported with Spot instances.
+To learn more about multi-node jobs, visit [multi-node parallel jobs](https://docs.aws.amazon.com/batch/latest/userguide/multi-node-parallel-jobs.html).
+- **image**: the image used to start a container, this value is passed directly to the Docker daemon.
+- **vcpus**: The number of vCPUs reserved for the job.
+Each vCPU is equivalent to 1,024 CPU shares.
+- **memory**: hard limit (in MiB) for a container.
+If your container attempts to exceed the specified number, it's terminated.
+- **platformCapabilities**: the platform capabilities required by the job definition.
+Either *EC2* or *FARGATE*.

 Execute this command to create the job definition.
 To learn more about this API, see [register-job-definition CLI command reference](https://docs.aws.amazon.com/cli/latest/reference/batch/register-job-definition.html).